carolineacademy/carolineacademy.github.io/index.md

 # Caroline Academy
 ### Expert of Educational Tours
-We help you learn, inspire, travel and grow up!
+We help you learn, inspire, travel, and grow up!